Diageo sees emerging growth offsetting Europe

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-Diageo shares rose 0.1 percent to 1,463 pence by 1520 GMT in a slightly firmer London stock market after a sharp rise of 36 percent since the group's annual results in late August 2011 with the stock hitting a new record high of 1,484p on Wednesday.
+Diageo shares dipped 0.6 percent to 1,453 pence by 4:10 a.m.
+ET after a sharp rise of 36 percent since its annual results in late August 2011 and hit a new record high of 1,484 pence on Wednesday.

-UBS analyst Melissa Earlam described the results as "very good" as the group beat forecasts for sales and profit growth.
+UBS analyst Melissa Earlam described the half year results as "very good" as the group beat expectations for sales and profit growth.

 "Management flags general caution regarding the consumer and economic trends they face in 2012, while there is certainly no sense of an underlying deterioration in trends from these results," she added.